rya-sge/access-denied/_posts/2026-09-23-aztec-e2e-test-failure-three-layers.md

 What makes this worth writing down is step 3.
 Before the auditability change, the issuer received only an *offchain* copy of each note.
 Offchain delivery is unconstrained, so the same zero address took the `else` branch: a random secret, an undiscoverable tag, and a mint that succeeded while delivering the issuer's copy to nobody.

 The change that introduced constrained delivery did not create the bug.
-It converted a silent, wrong success into a loud, correct failure, and it did so in a code path nobody expected to be exercised, because nobody expected a mint during the first hour after deployment.
+Before it, the mint completed and the issuer's copy went nowhere; after it, the transaction reverts at simulation with the assertion above.
+It changed a wrong result into an error, in a code path nobody expected to be exercised, because nobody expected a mint during the first hour after deployment.

 ## What generalises